 - Died January 31, 2002 in Haines City, FL USA

-On June 29, 1950 Harry Chiti was signed by the Chicago Cubs as an amateur free agent and became the youngest player in the National League when he made it into three games at the end of the season at age 17.
-After a couple more stays in Chicago while still a teenager and two years in the United States Army, he became a semi-regular behind the plate in Wrigley Field in 1955 (belting 11 home runs with 44 RBI in a career best 113 games) before being traded to the New York Yankees for veteran backup receiver Charlie Silvera after the 1956 season.
+Catcher Harry Chiti signed with the Chicago Cubs in June 1950 as an amateur free agent and became the youngest player in the National League when he made it into three games at the end of the season, just 17 years young.
+After a couple more stints in Chicago, while still a teenager, and two years in the United States Army, he became a semi-regular behind the plate in Wrigley Field in 1955 (belting 11 home runs with 44 RBI in a career best 113 games) before being traded to the New York Yankees for veteran backup receiver Charlie Silvera after the 1956 season.